 SHOP ON LINE AND RAISE FUNDS FOR ST. CUTHBERT'S CENTRE: IF YOU SHOP ON LINE, PLEASE WILL YOU TRY Easyfundraising.org.uk which is the easiest way to raise money for St Cuthbert's Centre, Crook.
 Shop from over 2,700 retailers and a percentage of what you spend is donated to St Cuthbert's Centre, Crook at no additional cost to you.
 Retailers include Amazon, John Lewis, eBay, Tesco and many more.
 Please register to support us today at Easy Fund Raising St. Cuthberts Centre.
 After you register and select St. Cuthbert' for your cause, you just go to the chosen retailer and shop in the usual way, after which the retailer will send their donation to Easyfundraising for St. Cuthbert's Centre.FORTHCOMING EVENTS at St. Cuthbert's Centre and at Our Lady and St. Cuthbert's Church

-THE FILM CLUB - regrettably, it has been decided to suspend the film club until later in the year, after the holiday season is over, when it is hoped to attract a larger audience.
-Notice will be given when it is decided the best time to try again.
+THE FILM CLUB - regrettably, it has been decided to suspend the film club .
 Thank you to all who supported the film club and hope you will do again if it is decided to retart the club.

 REGULAR USERS OF THE CENTRE

 Our principal tenants are Jack Drum Arts, which is a Social Enterprise Company.
 They have brought young people, some from not the most well off backgrounds, into the Centre learning art, drama, film and life forming skills, for which we are proud to be host.
 If you wantinformation about forthcoming activities, please email them at firstname.lastname@example.org or call the office on 01388 765002.

 Our other regular users of the hall are: